yamdbf/core/README.md

 	- Attaching Logger for logging/debugging

 ## Installation
 Ignore any warnings about unmet peer dependencies as they are all optional unless using a Sequelize-based storage provider.

+>**Note:** YAMDBF Requires > Node 8.0.0 to run

-Regular install: `npm install --save yamdbf`
+- Regular install: `npm install --save yamdbf`
-With a Postgres provider: `npm install --save yamdbf pg sequelize`
+- With a Postgres provider: `npm install --save yamdbf pg sequelize`
-With an SQLite provider: `npm install --save yamdbf sqlite3 sequelize`
+- With an SQLite provider: `npm install --save yamdbf sqlite3 sequelize`

+>Indev builds can be installed from github with `npm install --save zajrik/yamdbf`.
+This requires `git` to be installed and in your path.
+NPM 5.3.0 is broken for installing dev builds as they have to compile after installation and the compilation script will fail on NPM 5.3.0.
+To be safe, use NPM 5.0.3 via `npm install -g npm@5.0.3`

+>Documentation for indev builds can be found [here](https://yamdbf.js.org/indev).

 ## Links
 - [YAMDBF Documentation](https://yamdbf.js.org)